 - Cooking together and helping with the dishes, she loves feeling helpful.

-- Always make sure I get at least two hugs, and spend time in the same room with them.
-Never do any adult things around them ie talking on phones, on the internet watching adult tv etc. And we always eat together at the table.
+- I always make sure I get at least two hugs, and spend time in the same room with them.
+Never do any adult things around them ie talking on phones, on the internet, watching adult TV, etc. And we always eat together at the table.

-- We sit in the evenings and play with the toys or draw pictures.we talk about the day.
+- We sit in the evenings and play with the toys or draw pictures, then we talk about the day.